Optical Monitoring of Gamma-Ray Blazars

-In concert with our RXTE observations in the X-ray band, a number of colleagues from around the world are monitoring the same objects.
-By combining data, we can obtain the multifrequency light curves shown on our X-ray page on this website.
-In the past, we have monitored the quasars PKS 1510-089, 3C 273, and 3C 279, as well as the quasar-like object BL Lacertae at the 1.8-meter Perkins telescope at Lowell observatory as part of a long-term multi-wavelength program to understand better the physics of relativistic jets in regions close to the "central engines."
+In the past, we have monitored the quasars PKS 1510-089, 3C 273, and 3C 279, as well as the quasar-like object BL Lacertae and the radio galaxies 3C120 and 3C111 at the 1.8-meter Perkins telescope at Lowell observatory as part of a long-term multi-wavelength program to understand the physics of relativistic jets in regions close to the "central engines."
 Collaborators observing in the optical band include Tom Balonek (Foggy Bottom Observatory, Colgate U.), Valeri Larionov and Vladimir Hagen-Thorn (St. Petersburg State U., Russia), Martin Gaskell (University of Nebraska), Gino Tosti (Perugia U. Observatory, Italy), and Massimo Villata and Claudia Raiteri (Torino U. Observatory, Italy), H. Richard Miller and John McFarland (Georgia State U.), Mark Turler (Geneva Obs.), and Omar Kurtanidze (Abastumani Obs.).
-Ian McHardy (U. Southampton, UK) of our RXTE team is the lead investigator for observations with the robotic Liverpool Telescope on La Palma, Canary Islands.
+Ian McHardy (U. Southampton, UK) of our RXTE team was the lead investigator for observations with the robotic Liverpool Telescope on La Palma, Canary Islands.

 Return to Blazar Group research page